blab/cartography/docs/index.md

 The LOESS line decreases in slope at a genetic distance of 30, revealing that at higher genetic distances, UMAP puts them closer together, which coincides with the expectations for the algorithm.
 Euclidean distance is a strong measure for distinguishing strains as between or within clades.
 In Figure 3B, the bulk of within clade relationships are defined from -2 to -1, and between clade at 0 and above.
-The median ratio of 1:38 corroborates this finding, with UMAP being incredibly good at compartementalizing the clade statuses by Euclidean distance.
+The within clade median of -1.337 and the between clade median of 0.034 corroborates this finding, with UMAP being incredibly good at compartementalizing the clade statuses by Euclidean distance.
 While UMAP places all genetically similar strains by clade incredibly close together, UMAP also places similar clades very close to other clades, which makes it hard to define the differences between clades without the colorings.
-The threshold distance value calculated using the SVM run on MDS gave a confusion matrix with with a Matthews Correlation Coefficient of 0.762 and an accuracy of 0.929, which reveals an embedding where the inferred clade statuses are fairly accurate given no other information.
+The threshold distance value calculated using the SVM run on MDS gave a confusion matrix with with a Matthews Correlation Coefficient of 0.631 and an accuracy of 0.926, which reveals an embedding where the inferred clade statuses are fairly accurate given no other information.